jorge-ruizl-um-es/pokedex-analysis/README.md

 ### Environment:
 This project has been developed using **R**, a powerful language for statistical computing and data analysis.
 Specifically, the development environment used is **RStudio**.
 To enhance the reproducibility and presentation of the analysis, we have utilized **Quarto** notebooks, a flexible tool that supports **LaTeX**.
 These tools have enabled us to present statistical formulas, concepts and results in a clean and easy-to-understand way.

 The combination of RStudio and Quarto provides a robust workflow for data exploration, model development, and documentation, ensuring that all steps of the analysis are well-documented and reproducible.
+All the code of the project is contained in the Quarto notebook, where it is directly executable.

 ### Key Features:
 - **Exploratory Data Analysis (EDA)**: Includes in-depth visualizations and statistical summaries to provide insights into various Pokémon categories, types, and their attributes.